taylus/AzureAppServiceAdAuth/README.md

       1. client_secret={client secret determined above}
       1. grant_type=client_credentials
       1. scope={client ID determined above}/.default
-   1. POST should return HTTP 200 OK w/ a JSON body containing an `access_token` field, copy it
+   1. Response should return HTTP 200 OK w/ a JSON body containing an `access_token` field, copy it

 1. Supply the token in an `Authorization` header of the `GET` request to the service:
    1. E.g. in Postman: Request -> Authorization tab -> Type -> Bearer Token -> paste
    1. For later: Postman can [get the token for you](https://learning.postman.com/docs/postman/sending-api-requests/authorization/#oauth-20) as a logical next step

-1. At this point, `GET https://{appservicename}.azurewebsites.net` should succeed w/ HTTP 200 OK as long as a valid, unexpired token is provided in the `Authorization: Bearer {token}` header. ✔️
+1. At this point, `GET https://{appservicename}.azurewebsites.net` should succeed w/ HTTP 200 OK as long as a valid, unexpired token is provided in the `Authorization: Bearer {token}` header ✔️

 ## References